SantiagoVessi/ADM-HW5/README.md

 - Rahim Rahimov, rahimov.1921843@studenti.uniroma1.it, 1921843

 ## Files
-- main.ipynb: notebook containing all the questions
+- `main.ipynb`: notebook containing all the questions
-- Commmandline.sh: shell script for the Command Line Question
+- `Commmandline.sh`: shell script for the Command Line Question
-- graph_data.json: input file for the Command Line Question.
+- `graph_data.json`: input file for the Command Line Question.
-- CommandLineResult.png: output for the Command Line Question.
+- `CommandLineResult.png`: output for the Command Line Question.